Reducing customer support contacts by closing the gaps in the order experience.

 Problems

-Tracking was hidden in Profile
+Tracking was hidden in Profile — not where anyone looked

-Session refreshes dumped users on Home
+Session refreshes dropped users back on the homepage

-Messaging required effort to interpret
+Status language required effort to decode

 Developing Ideas